-- The medicine in the member state of origin must have a valid marketing authorisation. - The medicine must have the same: - quantitative and qualitative composition in terms of active substances; - pharmaceutical form; and - therapeutic indications (different excipients can be used or different quantities of the same excipients if they have no therapeutic impact). - The authorisation does not pose a risk to public health.
+- The medicine in the member state of origin must have a valid marketing authorisation. - The medicine is commercialised in compliance with the conditions established in the Medicine Act. - · The medicine must have the same: - quantitative and qualitative composition in terms of active substances; - pharmaceutical form; and - therapeutic indications (different excipients can be used or different quantities of the same excipients if they have no therapeutic impact). - The authorisation does not pose a risk to public health. - The conditions set out in the second and fourth bullet points above are presumed to be verified if: - The medicine to be imported is manufactured in another EU member state, by a company contractually linked to the marketing authorisation holder in Portugal, or by a company that is part of the same corporate group. - The company that holds the marketing authorisation of the medicine in Portugal manufacturers or markets in Portugal the medicine under an agreement with a company contractually linked to the market holder in the member state of origin.